Encyclopædia Iranica

 Philippe Gignoux

 The Hajiabad inscriptions in Parthian and Middle Persian were discovered in 1818 in a grotto a few kilometers north of Persepolis.
-This text describes a feat of archery by King Šāpūr I. In the presence of kings and princes, of the grandees and the nobles, the king of kings had shot an arrow beyond a cairn which was not visible and yet constituted the target.
+This text describes a feat of archery by King Šāpūr I performed in the presence of kings and princes, of the grandees and the nobles.

 EIr